 Timing vs Time In the Market

 This has created a lot of fear and uncertainty in the market.
 These two emotions are the perfect kindling for the panic bonfire.
 It appears that nothing is spared from the sell-off we have experienced in recent weeks and months.
 Just take a look at the fear and greed index.
-At the time of writing, it is at a 24.
+At the time of writing, it is at a 62 (GREED).
 At the depths of the pandemic, it was at a 6.
+There are a few pundits who are still sounding the alarms about the following possibilities.

 👉 The impending housing market implosion 📉